 Vivobarefoot recognizes that as wonderful as natural materials are, synthetic materials provide an added durability on the trail.
-To merge the two worlds of longevity and eco-safety, they make their Primus Trail FG with recycled materials.
+To merge the two worlds of longevity and eco-safety, they make their Primus Lite II with recycled and bio-based materials.

 The fabric is made from recycled plastics fibers that are woven together to protect your feet without adding new plastic to the environment.
 For sole comfort, the Primus Trail FG also features a performance insole made with bio-based materials.